-What is a curettage?
+What is curettage?

-When should a curettage be performed?
+When is a curettage necessary?

 How is a curettage performed?

-What precautions should be taken after a curettage?
+What(s) precautions(s) should I take after a curettage?

 During a curettage, the cervix is dilated, so it can take several days to close.
 However, when the cervix is open, it is exposed to germs and therefore to a possible infection.
 We therefore advise against taking baths, going to the pool, sea, sauna or hammam.
 It's also advisable to avoid wearing tampons or menstrual cups (prefer menstrual panties or sanitary towels), and to avoid sexual intercourse for two weeks.